rotundasoftware/cartero/README.md

 ## Overview

 Modularization is *the fundamental tool* that programmers have to keep large code bases manageable.
 Yet there are [very few easy ways](https://medium.com/what-i-learned-building/5a31feb15e2) to modularize client side code in web applications today.
-[Web Components](http://css-tricks.com/modular-future-web-components/) aims to fill this void several years down the road. cartero provides a solution now.
+[Web Components](http://css-tricks.com/modular-future-web-components/) aims to fill this void several years down the road. cartero provides a solution today.

 cartero allows you to easily organize your front end code into reusable packages containing HTML, JavaScript, css, and images.
 And since cartero is built on [npm](https://www.npmjs.org), the official node.js package manager, you can easily publish your packages and / or depend on other npm packages in your own code.
-Depending on a package is as simple as `require( 'my-module' )`.
+Depending on a package is as simple as `require( 'pork-and-beans' )`.

 cartero is primarily a build tool, similar to [browserify](http://browserify.org/), but with consideration for additional asset types, and designed for complete applications, instead of a single entry point.
 (It is also similar to Component.js, but with some important distinctions.)
 Building all the assets you need for your application is as simple as